parolteknologio/EsperantoGPT/knowledge/Culture.md

 # Esperanto YouTube

 #01 "American Esperantist" - over 15,300 subscribers
-Our number 1 is a learning channel.
-This, unfortunately, inactive channel for five years offers grammar lessons on all aspects of Esperanto and has become the biggest Esperanto channel under most people's radar.
-I hope someone revives this channel and uses its reach to feed the clearly existing interest in Esperanto courses with new videos. https://www.youtube.com/c/AmericanEsperantist
+This is a pure learning channel.
+This, unfortunately, inactive channel for five years offers grammar lessons on all aspects of Esperanto and has become the biggest Esperanto channel. https://www.youtube.com/c/AmericanEsperantist

 #02 "Evildea" - over 11,200 subscribers